Our Favorite GIS Data Collection Tools in 2021

 Bigger screens make it easier to view large data sets or create detailed maps - both of which are significant components of GIS work.

 As with all GIS data collection devices, the choice between smartphone or tablet depends almost entirely on budget, personnel, and the project itself.

 Once you’re done in the field, you'll need the right office hardware to get the most out of your data.
 The devices below will help connect field and office, ensuring that your GIS data transfers seamlessly.

 For your desktop computer, you’ll need a large-display monitor, lots of RAM (more than 4 GB recommended), and plenty of extra space on the hard drive.
 For an in-depth breakdown of specific computer hardware requirements, check out this guide.

 You may also want to consider a plotter i.e. a printer for large scale GIS maps.
 Plotters are incredibly useful because they allow you to bring your digital map into the physical world.

 Once you print a map you can hang it on the office wall, distribute to your teams, or simply keep as reference.

-This article from Business.com provides a great breakdown for the best wide-format printers of 2020.
-For printing maps, they suggest the HP DesignJet T1700: citing extreme accuracy, detailed lines, and high overall reliablity.
+This article from Business.com provides a great breakdown for the best wide-format printers of 2021.
+For printing maps, they suggest the HP DesignJet T830: citing hi-res printing capability, fast printing, and mobile device compatibility.

 As you can see, there are many GIS data collection tools available.
 When combined, these tools can form the perfect system to execute your project with ease.
 Whether you’re collecting data in the field or making maps in the office, getting the right hardware will help you every step of the way.